LucasEGA/Learning_stuff/Radom/Plotting/Logistic_map/README.md

-Logistic Map
-Equation:
-x
-n
-+
-1
-=
-r

-x
-n
-(
-1
-−
-x
-n
-)
-x
-n+1
-​
- =rx
-n
-​
- (1−x
-n
-​
- )
-The logistic map is a simple nonlinear recurrence that can model population growth with limited resources.
-Despite its short formula, it displays a surprisingly rich set of behaviors — from stability to periodic cycles and full chaos.
-Behavior as r Changes
-For small values of r, the sequence settles into a stable fixed point.
-As r increases, the system undergoes period-doubling: period-2 period-4 period-8
-… and so on
-This sequence of doublings builds up to the onset of chaos, where tiny changes in the initial value produce dramatically different outcomes.
-Feigenbaum Constant
-The spacing between successive period-doubling points shrinks by a universal factor: δ
-≈
-4.669201609
-…
-δ≈4.669201609…
-This value — the Feigenbaum constant — is found in nearly all one-dimensional maps that transition to chaos through period-doubling, making it a fundamental constant of nonlinear dynamics.
-Why It Matters
-The logistic map serves as one of the simplest and most famous examples of how complex and chaotic behavior can emerge from a basic mathematical rule.
-It plays an important role in: population biology physics nonlinear dynamics chaos theory electronic circuits cryptography
+# Logistic Map

+The logistic map is a simple iterative function that can model population growth and also demonstrate how chaotic behavior can emerge from very simple rules.

+Definition:

+x_{n+1} = r * x_n * (1 - x_n)

+- x_n is the value at step n (between 0 and 1)
+- r is a parameter that controls the system's behavior

+# Behavior as the Parameter r Changes

+The logistic map shows different long-term behaviors depending on r:

+- 0 < r < 1  → values shrink to 0
+- 1 < r < 3  → values settle to a single stable value
+- r > 3      → the system begins to oscillate

+As r increases further, the system undergoes a *period-doubling cascade*:

+- period-2
+- period-4
+- period-8
+- period-16
+- …

+After infinitely many doublings, the system enters **chaos**, where tiny changes in the starting value lead to completely different outcomes.

+# Feigenbaum Constant

+The distances between successive period-doubling points shrink by a universal factor:

+δ ≈ 4.669

+This is the **Feigenbaum constant**, which appears in almost all one-dimensional nonlinear systems that transition to chaos through period-doubling.

+# Why This Matters

+The logistic map is a classic demonstration of how complex and chaotic behavior can arise from a very simple equation.
+It is relevant in:

+- population modeling
+- physics
+- nonlinear dynamics
+- electronic circuits
+- chaos theory
+- cryptography